MO DUK: MARTIAL VIRTUE

 Mo Duk also ties in with such tenets as loyalty, integrity, and discipline.
 In terms of their skill and development in the arts, every students owes his teacher everything.
 At the beginning levels, students should heed their instructors' every word; stay loyal, respectful and train hard.
 At the Todai (disciple) level, students should exhibit unquestioned loyalty, gratitude, protection, assistance, etc. (provided the instructor does not abuse this position).
 In Chinese martial arts, the teacher/student relationship is akin to that of father and son.

+Honor your teacher.
+Without him, you have no real knowledge.
+Honor your system.
+Without it, you attain no real ability.
 Adhere to Mo Duk.
 Without it, you're not a martial artist.

 All of this is summarized below with clarity in the Pak Mei Creed.